LiamHUni/3813ICT_A2/README.md

    |     ├─ create-user/  #Subpage of main page - form for creating users
    |     ├─ group-browser/  #Subpage of main page - displays list of groups
    |     ├─ group-screen/  #Subpage of main page - handles inside of groups, selectable channels, etc
+   |     ├─ profile/  #Subpage of main page - displays user info, allows for changing of profile picture and deleting account
    |     ├─ user-manager/  #Subpage of main page or group screen - allows for accepting requests, kicking and deleting users
    |
    ├─ assets/ #Stores local assets